 - Scroll down and click the “Register here” link below the Forgotten password link next to the Login button

-- After you register for the housing website, click on this unique link to reserve International Transition Summer Housing
+- After you register for the housing website, reserve International Transition Summer Housing

 Rental Housing Scams